kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 <h3>...Next Came The Quiet Time</h3>
 Internet stocks that rose high starting in the mid nineties came crashing down in the early 2000s.
 Few "web-only" companies were profitable and as a result, other companies, including Microsoft, said the web was a "passing fad."

 As a whole, web-only companies, didn't die out during this quiet time.
-They just experimented with cool web technologies while no one was watching, removed from the constant pressure to get the things right.
+They just experimented with cool web technologies while no one was watching, removed from the constant pressure from others to get everything right.

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.